 It can be more difficult to get another buy-to-let mortgage once you become a portfolio landlord.
 Not all lenders will provide finance to portfolio landlords, and those that do typically have stricter criteria.

-A portfolio mortgage is a product aimed specifically at portfolio landlords, and allows them to manage a portfolio of properties through a single buy-to-let mortgage.
+A portfolio mortgage is a product aimed specifically at portfolio landlords which allows them to manage a portfolio of properties through a single buy-to-let mortgage.
 As it’s treated as a single account, there’s only one interest rate and one repayment to make per month.

 It’s also perfectly possible to manage a property portfolio with multiple separate buy-to-let mortgages, with one or more lenders, but a portfolio mortgage can simplify this - especially for landlords with a larger number of properties.

-Some landlords also find it useful to use portfolio mortgages where they own an entire apartment block - as each would be classed as a separate residence for the purposes of the portfolio.
+Some landlords, for example, find it useful to use portfolio mortgages where they own an entire apartment block - as each would be classed as a separate residence for the purposes of the portfolio.

-Be a portfolio landlord - so own four or more properties with a current buy-to-let mortgage
+Be a portfolio landlord - you'll usually need to own four or more properties with a current buy-to-let mortgage

 Meet minimum and maximum loan values - this varies by lender, but usually you’ll need to meet a minimum and maximum loan value per property, and a maximum combined loan value across the portfolio

-Meet a maximum number of properties - some lenders have a maximum number of properties of around 10-20 per portfolio mortgage.
-This could be instead of a maximum combined value, or alongside it.
+Meet a maximum number of properties - some lenders have a maximum number of properties per portfolio mortgage, which could be instead of a maximum combined value, or alongside it.
 There are also lenders that don’t have a maximum number of properties that can be held in a portfolio

-Meet a minimum rental yield across the portfolio - This can be between 125-145% of the ICR
+Meet a minimum rental yield across the portfolio - This is usually between 125-145% of the ICR

 Meet a minimum income requirement - Some lenders require individual directors to have a minimum income of around £25,000, others are happy to use the SPVs profits